lammps/lammps/doc/src/create_atoms.rst

 rule: if your right-hand's thumb points along *R*, then your fingers wrap around the axis in the direction of rotation.

 The *overlap* keyword only applies to the *random* style.
-It prevent the newly created particles from overlapping or being created too close to others.
-When the particles being created are **single atoms** the *radius* parameter passed with the keyword denotes the distance between particle locations/centers, meaning that all new atoms will be created at locations not closer than *radius* from the location of any other atom in the system.
-When the particles being created are **molecules** the molecule radius is taken into account so that all new molecules will be created at locations not closer than (*radius* + molecule radius) from the location of any existing atom in the system.
+It prevents newly created particles from being created closer than the specified *Doverlap* distance from any other particle.
+When the particles being created are molecules, the radius of the molecule (from its geometric center) is added to *Doverlap*.
+If particles have finite size (see :doc:`atom_style sphere <atom_style>` for example) *Doverlap* should be specified large enough to include the particle size in the non-overlapping criterion.

 .. note::

-   Checking for overlaps is a very costly operation (O(N) for each new atom/molecule, where N is the number of existing atoms) and the intended use of this keyword is, for example, adding small amounts of new atoms/molecules to relatively sparse systems mid simulation (between consecutive runs), i.e. where running an energy minimization procedure isn't an option.
-The use of the *maxtry* keyword in combination with *overlap* is highly recommended.
+   Checking for overlaps is a costly O(N(N+M)) operation for inserting *N* new particles into a system with *M* existing particles.
+This is because distances to all *M* existing particles are computed for each new particle that is added.
+Thus the intended use of this keyword is to add relatively small numbers of particles to systems which remain at a relatively low density even after the new particles are created.
+Careful use of the *maxtry* keyword in combination with *overlap* is recommended.
+See the discussion above about systems with overlapped particles for alternate strategies that allow for overlapped insertions.

-Note: does maxtry apply to var/set as well ?

 The *maxtry* keyword only applies to the *random* style.
-It limits the number of attempts to generate valid coordinates for a single new particle that satisfies all requirements imposed by the *region*, *var*, and *overlap* keywords.
+It limits the number of attempts to generate valid coordinates for a single new particle that satisfy all requirements imposed by the *region*, *var*, and *overlap* keywords.
 The default is 10 attempts per particle before the loop over the requested *N* particles advances to the next particle.
-Note that setting the *maxtry* keyword to a large value may result in the create_atoms command running for a long time for
+Note that if insertion success is unlikely (e.g. inserting new particles into a dense system using the *overlap* keyword), setting the *maxtry* keyword to a large value may result in this command running for a long time.

-before the
-command fails.
-This keyword is available only with the *random* style and the default number of tries is 1000 per particle.
-The use of this keyword is recommended when using the *overlap* keyword, otherwise it is usually not necessary (but can be useful).

 The *units* keyword determines the meaning of the distance units used to specify the coordinates of the one particle created by the *single*